beyondcode/forge-cli/README.md

 Once you have made changes to your `forge.yml` file, use the `forge config:push` command to synchronize your local settings to Forge.

+## Rebooting the server or services

+You can reboot the server or services by using the following commands:

+* `forge reboot:server` - reboot the server
+* `forge reboot:nginx` - reboot Nginx
+* `forge reboot:mysql` - reboot MySQL
+* `forge reboot:postgres` - reboot Postgres

+Every `reboot` command requires confirmation, which you can provide by adding the `--confirm` option.

+**IMPORTANT:** Please remember that rebooting the server or services may cause temporary downtime!
+Running the command will only _initiate_ the reboot process.
+It is up to you to perform whatever steps are necessary to confirm that the server or service has properly rebooted.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.